RighteousSavant/Anbernic-H700-Overlays/KNULLI Overlays/README.md

 _NOTE:  I will not be crafting overlays for Adult, Beta nor Pirate games.
 Please do not ask._

 ## VERTICAL LYNX
-Files must match the No-Intro Database format.
+Files must exactly match the latest No-Intro Database format.
 Here are the names:

 Gauntlet - The Third Encounter (World)
 Klax (World)